xar-network/xar-network/docs/what-is-xar.md

 - `xard`: The Xar Daemon, runs a full-node of the `xar` application.
 - `xarcli`: The Xar command-line interface, which enables interaction with a Xar full-node.

-`xar` is built on the Cosmos SDK using the following modules:
+`xar` is built on the Cosmos & Fantom SDK using the following modules:

 - `x/auth`: Accounts and signatures.
 - `x/bank`: Token transfers.